This unique map called WiFox shows free WiFi spots along with their passwords for airport passengers so you can kill time before the flight.

-You know when you miss your flight or when there is a delay in flight, and there is nothing you can do but sit at the airport and wait for our turn?
-That is the time you may want to connect to the publicly available WiFi, but the network is either insecure or asks for your credit card information.
-Now there is an interactive map that shows username and passwords of WiFi connections for almost all the airports around the world.
+You know when you miss your flight or when there is a delay in the flight, and there is nothing you can do but sit at the airport and wait for your turn?
+That is the time you may want to connect to the publicly available airport WiFi, but the network is either insecure or asks for your credit card information for paid packages.

+Well, look no further, we have a free solition for you.
+Now there is an interactive map that shows usernames and passwords of WiFi connections for almost all airports around the world in plain-text.
 Yes, an IT security researcher and travel blogger Anil Polat has created a unique map called WiFox for passengers to find WiFi passwords so you can kill time before your flight.

 The map is updated on a regular basis where new airports are added each day.
-Once a user clicks on the desired airport the map displays airport’s name, such as name KL International Airport description, Network name and its Password free.
+Once a user clicks on the desired airport the map displays the airport’s name, network name and password.

-Enjoy your secure and free wifi.
+Enjoy your secure and free WiFi.
 Safe travels!